Revisiting Extremal Couplings in AdS/CFT: Other peculiar cubic interactions in AdS AdS

 \subsection{Shadow-extremal couplings}

 Finally, consider again theory with an extremal coupling as in \eqref{OG-Action}, where now one or more bulk fields lie in the double quantization window \cite{Witten:2001ua}.
 In this scenario, one might try to avoid the logarithmic correlators from Sec.\,\ref{sec:three-point-extr} by quantizing in the alternative quantization scheme, i.e., the dual operator for the appropriate field will now have $\Delta^{s}_i=d-\Delta_i$.
-We now show that this path also leads to operator mixing and anomalous dimensions.
+We now study this set-up, where now the extremal interaction will turn into a shadow-extremal one.

 Before doing so, it is important to discuss some of the properties of the shadow-extremal degeneracy and its tension with unitarity.
 In particular, notice that the condition

 is forbidden by our definition of $\Delta_i> d/2$ in \eqref{eq:Extra-Conditions-1}, but it can be met if one or more of the $\Delta_i$ are replaced by $\Delta_i^s<d/2$.
 However, a physical unitary operator with $\Delta_i^s<d/2$ quickly becomes in tension with the unitarity bound $(d-2)/2<\Delta_i^s$ in the CFT$_d$.
 One can readily show, for example, that the shadow-extremal degeneracy for a cubic bulk vertex only consistent with CFT$_d$ unitarity bounds in $d\leq6$.
 Without loss of generality, let us arrange the masses of the fields such that